apache/airflow/docs/apache-airflow-providers-openlineage/guides/user.rst

 ^^^^^^^^^^^^^^

-By default, OpenLineage integration's AirflowRunFacet - attached on START event for every task instance event - does not contain full serialized task information (parameters to given operator), but only includes selected parameters.
+By default, OpenLineage integration's AirflowRunFacet - attached on START event for every task instance event - does not contain full serialized task information (parameters to given operator), but only includes select parameters.

 However, we allow users to set OpenLineage integration to include full task information.
 By doing this, rather than serializing only few known attributes, we operate in exclude mode - and exclude certain non-serializable elements.